igsr/gca_1000genomes_website/_faq/can-i-get-image-files-any-1000-genomes-sequencing-runs.md

 ---
-title: "Can I get image files for any of the 1000 genomes sequencing runs?"
+title: "Can I get image files for any of the 1000 Genomes sequencing runs?"
 faq_tags:
   - data-access
   - images